UPPMAX/R-matlab-julia-HPC/docs/julia/load_runJulia.rst

             julia>?
             help?> println

-.. challenge:: 6.
-Load another module and rung scripts
+.. challenge:: 4.
+Load another module and run a script

     - Load the latest version and run
-    -
     - Run the following serial script (``serial-sum.jl``) which accepts two integer arguments as input:

             .. code-block:: julia